4bitfocus/LootRollLedger/README.md

 ## Instructions

-1. Only one person needs to run this addon
+1. Only one person (the raid lead or a raid assist) needs to run this addon
-2. A player links an item in raid chat followed by a number.
+2. Player links an item in raid chat followed by a number.
 Example: "[Psyche Shredder] 414"
 3. Interested players type `/roll <number>` to roll on the item linked.
 Example: "/roll 414"
 4. After two minutes, the winner will be announced